penjikenji/pyboid/README.md

 # pyboid
-Boid's simulation in Pythonus using -5
+Boid's simulation in Python using p5

 ## Usage
 To run the simulation, you need: